500 Internal Server ErrorLatest update: April 12, 2019 | Reading time: 3 to 4 minutes

-In most cases, this error is related to poor resources.
+In most cases, “500 internal server error” is a native Apache server error andis related to poor memory resources.
 The theme requires a minimum amount of available memory to PHP to work.
 This is 128 Mb, which is standard on most hosting packages nowadays.
 If your hosting plan provides only 64 Mb or even less, request for an upgrade.

 If you manage to log in to WordPress dashboard and, you have installed and activated our theme, navigate to Theme Options > Help > System Info and, check the PHP configuration section.
 Lower on this tab, if the available memory is insufficient for running the theme, a message will be displayed in red color.

-You can change the memory yourself if you can access the files of the installation.
+If you can access the files of the installation yourself, you can change this value.
 Log in via FTP account and locate the .htaccess file.
 Try adding this line:

 php_value memory_limit 128M;

 and save the file.
 Now, check your website to see if the memory has been upgraded.

 Alternatively, if you have access to the physical files of the server (like if you are running the website on a local server), you can apply a change to the php.ini file.